Manolin-git/Manoline-git.github.io/about.md

 <div style="text-align: justify">

 Hi there!
 I am an MS in Physical and Mathematical Science at Division of Physical and Math.
 Sciences, Indian Institute of Science.
 I am also part of Quantum Optics and Quantum Information Lab at the Department of Instrumental and Applied Physics, working under Prof. CM Chandrashekar.
+Additionally, I am a quantum intern at IBM Research Lab, Bangalore.

 </div> <br>